TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 This section aims to add some additional explanations and more examples for rules already defined in the style guide.
-It also explains how to apply the rules in the documentation (e.g. format with reST).
+It also explains how to apply the rules in the documentation (for example format with reST).

 Since the English language is not always specific and there may be more than one correct spelling for some words, we have added a :ref:`spelling-ref`.
 If something is not